 Those authorities which are not billing authorities, i.e. do not collect the council tax and non-domestic rate.
-The Council bills and collects on behalf of the Greater London Authority.
+The Council bills and collects on behalf of the Surrey County Council and Police Authority.
+In addition, billing authorities pay a proportion of rate income to precepting authorities (see NNDR above).